kec0811/bobrossmarkdown/README.md

 Bob Ross was an American painter, art instructor, and TV host.
 He is best remembered for his TV program, _The Joy of Painting_, where he introduced many to his quick and easy painting techniques for landscape painting.
- Ross' soothing voice and positive messages about creativity and life have endeared him to millions worlwide.
+ Ross' soothing voice and positive messages about creativity and life have endeared him to millions worldwide.

  ## **Early Life**